History of Canada (1763–1867): American Revolution

-In 1775, American revolutionaries (Patriots) attempted to push their insurrection into Quebec.
+In 1775, American revolutionaries (Patriots) attempted to push their insurrection into northeastern Quebec.
 Support for the Patriot cause was mixed; the clergy and landowners were generally opposed to it, while English-speaking merchants and migrants from the Thirteen Colonies were generally supportive of it.
 The habitants were divided; in some areas (notably the region between Montreal and Saint-Jean), there was significant support, and militia companies were raised in support of the Patriots by James Livingston.

 The Patriots laid siege to Fort Saint-Jean, capturing it and Montreal in November 1775.
 They then marched on Quebec City, where an attempt to take the city on December 31, 1775, failed.
 Following an ineffectual siege, the arrival of British troops in May 1776 sent the Patriots into retreat back toward Montreal.
 An attempt against British troops at Trois-Rivières failed, and the Patriots were driven from the province in June.
 Leaving with the rebel army were about 250 Québécois in two regiments: James Livingston's 1st Canadian Regiment, and Moses Hazen's 2nd Canadian Regiment.

 Quebeckers living in the forts of the Great Lakes region also massively sided with the Patriots and were instrumental in the taking of the fort by the Patriots.
 Major Clément Gosselin, Pierre Ayotte, Antoine Paulin, Louis Gosselin, Germain Dionne, Pierre Douville, Edward Antill and Moses Hazen and 747 Quebec militiamen were all in Quebec when they joined the Patriots and defeated the British at Yorktown in 1781.
 In a key act leading up to the Siege of Yorktown, Louis-Philippe de Vaudreuil, the French-born nephew of French Canada's last French governor, the Marquis de Vaudreuil, assisted Bougainville and de Grasse in preventing the British Navy from resupplying or relieving Cornwallis' army in the Battle of the Chesapeake.

 In Nova Scotia there was some agitation against British rule, largely instigated by Jonathan Eddy and John Allan, migrants from Massachusetts who had settled in the Chignecto Isthmus area near Fort Cumberland (formerly Fort Beauséjour).
 The only major event of their resistance was the Battle of Fort Cumberland, when Eddy and a combined force of Massachusetts Patriots, Acadians, and aboriginals besieged the fort in November 1776.
 The siege was broken and Eddy's forces were scattered when British reinforcements arrived.
 Eddy and Allan continued to make trouble on the frontier between what is now Maine and New Brunswick from a base in Machias for several years.